Can I Use Vaseline On A New Tattoo: New Tattoo Aftercare

 Follow Artist Recommendation

-Because of this, lots of professional tattoo artists suggest keep away your hands and clothes from new ink for the first 24 to 48 hours.
+Because of this, lots of professional tattoo artists suggest keeping your hands and clothes away from new ink for the first 24 to 48 hours.
 Excess ink, blood, and plasma will ooze from the new tattoo.
 That’s why the artist will secure the skin by covering it.
 The healing process can begin without Vaseline once the plastic cover has been removed.
 Also, check these articles if you want more information about tattoos.
+Also, don’t swim before your tattoo heals.

 Pros And Cons Of Vaseline On A New Tattoo